 Chinese Takeaway Spring Rolls

 The name ‘spring rolls’ definitely brings up memories of those deep fried Chinese takeaway rolls filled with veg and beansprouts.
 However, the Vietnamese will use their version of the word ‘Spring’ for both their fresh rolls and their deep fried rolls.

 Many locals would give you a slightly odd look if you were to ask for a ‘Summer Roll’, unless you were to hit a touristy spot.

-Since I have moved to Vietnam, I have not been able to put these rolls down.
-I eat them ALL THE TIME.
-If I eat out, I order them.
-If I get a takeaway, I order them.
-If I am being lazy and cheap, I get my boyfriend to make me them.
-If I am feeling more enthusiastic, I will have a go at making them myself.
+Since my year or so I lived in Vietnam, I have not been able to put these rolls down.
+When I was in Vietnam I ate them ALL THE TIME.
+If I ate out, I ordered them.
+If I got a takeaway, I ordered them.
+If I was being lazy and cheap, I got my ex-boyfriend to make me them.
+If I was feeling more enthusiastic, I would have a go at making them myself.